Keeping Women Safe in their Homes

 Contact

-This program is delivered by The Salvation Army and supported by the federal government.
-It is designed to help women and children experiencing family violence to stay safely in their family homes or their home of choice.
+Delivered by The Salvation Army and supported by the Australian Government.
+The program is designed to assist women and children, experiencing family violence (low-medium risk not crisis response) to remain safely in their family home or their home of choice.

 saferinthehome@salvationarmy.org